rednafi/rednafi.com/content/go/slice_gotchas.md

 }
 ```

-When you create a slice from an array or another slice, Go doesn’t copy the data—it simply
+When you create a slice from an array or another slice, Go doesn't copy the data—it simply
 points to a section of the existing array.

 ```